llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 mode.
 This is necessary to emit a native atomic instruction on some targets for some address spaces.
-This is typically used in conjunction with :ref:`\!amdgpu.no.remote.memory.access<amdgpu_no_remote_memory_access>` and :ref:`\!amdgpu.no.fine.grained.host.memory<amdgpu_no_fine_grained_host_memory>`
+This is typically used in conjunction with :ref:`\!amdgpu.no.remote.memory.access<amdgpu_no_remote_memory_access>` and :ref:`\!amdgpu.no.fine.grained.memory<amdgpu_no_fine_grained_memory>`

 .. code-block:: llvm

   %res0 = atomicrmw fadd ptr addrspace(1) %ptr, float %value seq_cst, align 4, !amdgpu.ignore.denormal.mode !0
-  %res1 = atomicrmw fadd ptr addrspace(1) %ptr, float %value seq_cst, align 4, !amdgpu.ignore.denormal.mode !0, !amdgpu.no.fine.grained.host.memory !0, !amdgpu.no.remote.memory.access !0
+  %res1 = atomicrmw fadd ptr addrspace(1) %ptr, float %value seq_cst, align 4, !amdgpu.ignore.denormal.mode !0, !amdgpu.no.fine.grained.memory !0, !amdgpu.no.remote.memory.access !0

   !0 = !{}